 Short, third person

 Claire Polders is a Dutch author of five novels.
-Her latest, A Whale in Paris, (Atheneum, Simon&Schuster, 2018) is a historical novel for younger readers about a girl rescuing a whale during the German occupation of Paris in WWII.
+Her latest, A Whale in Paris, (Atheneum, Simon&Schuster, 2018) is a historical novel for younger readers set in Paris during the Second World War.
 Her short fiction and nonfiction was published in a variety of literary magazines, such as TriQuarterly, Tin House, Electric Literature, Denver Quarterly, and Fiction International.
 She currently roams the world and writes whenever and wherever she can.

 Longer, first person

 Recurrent themes in my writing are identity, feminism, social justice, traveling, art, and death.
 My stories often include absurd or fantastic elements that transform the otherwise realistic settings into strange worlds.
 You can learn more about my creative process by reading some interviews or by listening to my podcasts (well, it’s only one at the moment, but I intent to make more).
 Occasionally, I write reviews for books I love, which makes them more like recommendations.
 Follow me on Goodreads to keep up with my reading lists and recommendations.

 In my short essay “The Writer and her Time,” I explain why I write in English.